Stylebreeder: Exploring and Democratizing Artistic Styles through Text-to-Image Models: COMPOSITION

-\textbf{ Are there any errors, sources of noise, or redundancies in the dataset? } If so, please provide a description. \\ No, all images and related metadata are collected directly from Artbreeder platform.
+\textbf{ Are there any errors, sources of noise, or redundancies in the dataset? } If so, please provide a description. \\ No, all images and related metadata are collected directly from the Artbreeder platform.

 \textbf{ Is the dataset self-contained, or does it link to or otherwise rely on external resources (e.g., websites, tweets, other datasets)? } If it links to or relies on external resources, a) are there guarantees that they will exist, and remain constant, over time; b) are there official archival versions of the complete dataset (i.e., including the external resources as they existed at the time the dataset was created); c) are there any restrictions (e.g., licenses, fees) associated with any of the external resources that might apply to a future user?
-Please provide descriptions of all external resources and any restrictions associated with them, as well as links or other access points, as appropriate. \\
+Please provide descriptions of all external resources and any restrictions associated with them, as well as links or other access points, as appropriate. \\ We provide a 2M version which includes all data and the original images, hosted on a publicly available platform: \url{https://huggingface.co/datasets/stylebreeder/stylebreeder}.

-We provide a 2M version which includes all data as well as the original images, hosted on a publicly available platform: \url{https://huggingface.co/datasets/stylebreeder/stylebreeder}.
-We provide all features except images for the full 6.8M dataset on the same website, but provide a script to scrape the 6.8M images from Artbreeder platform.
-If requested by the reviewer committee at NeurIPS, we will try our best to find a platform that can accommodate the full image data.

-\textbf{ Does the dataset contain data that might be considered confidential (e.g., data that is protected by legal privilege or by doctor-patient confidentiality, data that includes the content of individuals’ non-public communications)? } If so, please provide a description. \\

-The dataset is collected from user’s publicly available content, however since there is no control over what type of text prompts users can input, it is possible that some confidential information might be included in the text prompts, however we expect such cases to be rare.
+\textbf{ Does the dataset contain data that might be considered confidential (e.g., data that is protected by legal privilege or by doctor-patient confidentiality, data that includes the content of individuals’ non-public communications)? } If so, please provide a description. \\ The dataset is collected from users’ publicly available content; however, since there is no control over what type of text prompts users can input, it is possible that some confidential information might be included in the text prompts; however, we expect such cases to be rare.

-\textbf{ Does the dataset contain data that, if viewed directly, might be offensive, insulting, threatening, or might otherwise cause anxiety? } If so, please describe why. \\